ripienaar/free-for-dev/README.md

    * [InfluxDB](https://www.influxdata.com/) — Timeseries database, free up to 3MB/5 minutes writes, 30MB/5 minutes reads and 10,000 cardinalities series
    * [Quickmetrics](https://www.quickmetrics.io/) — Timeseries database with dashboard included, free up to 10,000 events/day and total of 5 metrics.
    * [restdb.io](https://restdb.io/) - a fast and simple NoSQL cloud database service.
 With restdb.io you get schema, relations, automatic REST API (with MongoDB-like queries) and an efficient multi-user admin UI for working with data.
 Free plan allows 3 users, 2500 records and 1 API requests per second.
-   * [Unbounded](https://www.unbounded.cloud/) - a NoSQL DBaaS which uses Javascript as a query language.
-Free tier allows 50,000 reads and writes per month, forever.
    * [Freedb](https://freedb.tech) - Free MySQL cloud database with remote access with PhpMyAdmin available.
 Free tier allows a database up to 100Mb in Database Storage. **If the database exceeding 100Mb will be deleted without any warning.**

 ## STUN, WebRTC, Web Socket Servers and Other Routers